Itras500/Athalon_Foundry/docs/en/README.md

 You will need one of the following to play the game

-- Chaosium's Call of Cthulhu 7th Edition - Keeper's Rulebook
+- Chaosium's Athalon - Keeper's Rulebook
-- Chaosium's Call of Cthulhu 7th Edition - Call of Cthulhu Starter Set
+- Chaosium's Athalon - Call of Cthulhu Starter Set
-- Chaosium's Call of Cthulhu 7th Edition - Quick-Start Rules
+- Chaosium's Athalon - Quick-Start Rules

 The system automates most of the regular tasks and rules involved with running a game.